 The other major authority and applicability issue argued in comments is related to the Commission’s role with respect to CCA IRPs.
 We maintain that our authority and responsibility over CCA planning is considerably broader than the CCAs and their representatives argue.

-The CCAs and their representatives focus chiefly on Section 454.52(b)(3) which states, in part: “The plan of a community choice aggregator shall be submitted to its governing board for approval and provided to the commission for certification…” The CCAs argue this somehow gives the Commission lesser authority over CCA IRPs than any other LSE IRP.
-We disagree.
-The purpose of the reference to the CCA governing board is to recognize that it has a role in the context of CCA plans that does not exist for other LSEs such as IOUs and ESPs.
-This language does not subjugate the Commission’s authority to that of the CCA governing boards.
-Instead, it simply recognizes that CCAs will have an additional step in their planning process, to seek approval of their governing boards prior to submission of their plans to the Commission.
-However, the Commission’s authority is primarily with respect to the planning process, in order to assess the aggregated impact of all of the LSE plans combined, to ensure that the portion of the electric sector under our authority and jurisdiction is meeting its GHG and reliability obligations on behalf of the electric system.
-As we note below, with some exceptions related to renewable integration resources, procurement decisions, customer rates, and contract terms and conditions are the domain of the CCA governing boards and not the Commission.
+The CCAs and their representatives focus chiefly on Section 454.52(b)(3) which states, in part: “The plan of a community choice aggregator shall be submitted to its governing board for approval and provided to the commission for certification…” The purpose of the reference to the CCA governing board is to recognize that it has a role in the context of CCA plans that does not exist for other LSEs such as IOUs and ESPs.
+This language recognizes that CCAs will have an additional step in their planning process, to seek approval of their governing boards prior to submission of their plans to the Commission.

+The Commission’s authority is primarily with respect to the planning process, in order to assess the aggregated impact of all of the LSE plans combined, to ensure that the portion of the electric sector under our authority and jurisdiction is meeting its GHG and reliability obligations on behalf of the electric system.
+As we note below, with some exceptions related to renewable integration resources, the procurement decisions, customer rates, and contract terms and conditions (outside of the RPS) are the domain of the CCA governing boards and not the Commission.

 This is consistent with the comments on the proposed decision from PCE, which point out that “the CCA governing board alone directs a CCA’s actual procurement activities, except in limited circumstances expressly authorized in statute.”
 We also agree with PCE’s comments that state that the overall IRP process is designed to achieve its intended GHG targets and “ensure a safe, reliable and cost-effective electricity supply in California” while respecting the role of individual CCA governing boards to direct an individual CCA’s procurement.
-These comments appropriately balance the role of the Commission in effectuating state policy along with the obligations of the CCAs in achieving it at the local level.
+These comments appropriately balance the role of the Commission in effectuating state policy -- state policy that sets statewide goals that all LSEs have a shared obligation to meet, including CCAs -- along with the obligations of the CCAs in achieving it at the local level.

 The Commission’s role is to certify substantive compliance of the CCA’s plan as “consistent with” all of the following requirements of Section 454.52(b)(3):